NVentimiglia/DotNetCoreUnity3d/README.md

 > Install-Package Microsoft.EntityFrameworkCore.Sqlite -Pre

-> *PROTIP* Update-Package -reinstall will re-reference all dlls things break
+> *PROTIP* Update-Package -reinstall will re-reference all dlls if things break

 ## 3) Define a database